 2. Tour the DMZ

 The Demilitarized Zone (DMZ) separates North and South Korea and, despite the name, is the most militarized border in the world.
 You can only visit the Joint Security Area (JSA), which has military personnel from both sides, on a guided tour, but it’s a unique experience and an important way to learn about this ongoing conflict (the war started in 1950 and has not officially ended).
 On the tour, you’ll be able to actually stand in North Korea, visit the Third Tunnel of Aggression (which North Korea dug to sneak soldiers across the border), see the Freedom Bridge, and catch glimpses of North Korea from the Unification Observatory.
-Tours start from 80,000 KRW.
+Guided tours of the DMZ start from 80,000 KRW.

 3. Visit Jeju Island